 There are some nonlinear separability criteria in the literature.
-Generally these nonlinear $ EW $s have wider range entanglement detection.
-In article \cite{RefJ:Guhne_2004}, the author derive a family of necessary separability criteria for finite dimensional systems based on inequalities for variances of observables and formulate an equivalent criterion in terms of covariance matrices.
-The criteria may be applied from the regime of continuous variables to finite dimensional systems.
-Nonlinear \emph{EW}s as an extension of linear witnesses with ability to detect the states with negative partial transpose has been presented in \cite{RefJ:Guhne_2006}.
-A general theorem as a necessary condition for the separability based on concave-function uncertainty relations has been derived for both finite and infinite dimensional systems in \cite{RefJ:Huang_2010}.
-The author has been used the specific concave function method for a system with mutually unbiased bases (MUB), for entanglement detection as a special case of his approach.
-In some cases that approach leads to an analytic entanglement detection which is stronger than the Shannon entropic uncertainty relation and the Landau-Pollak uncertainty relation.
-Using appropriate class of uncertainty relations, the entanglement for the local quantum states of a pair of $ N $-level systems have been defined in \cite{RefJ:Hofmann}.
+Generally, these nonlinear $ EW $s have a wider range of entanglement detection.
+In the article \cite{RefJ:Guhne_2004}, the author derives a family of necessary separability criteria for finite-dimensional systems based on inequalities for variances of observables and formulate an equivalent criterion in terms of covariance matrices.
+The criteria may be applied from the regime of continuous variables to finite-dimensional systems.
+Nonlinear \emph{EW}s as an extension of linear witnesses with the ability to detect the states with negative partial transpose has been presented in \cite{RefJ:Guhne_2006}.
+A general theorem as a necessary condition for the separability based on concave-function uncertainty relations has been derived for both finite and infinite-dimensional systems in \cite{RefJ:Huang_2010}.
+The author has been using the specific concave function method for a system with mutually unbiased bases (MUB), for entanglement detection as a special case of his approach.
+In some cases that approach leads to an analytic entanglement detection which is stronger than the Shannon entropy uncertainty relation and the Landau-Pollak uncertainty relation.
+Using an appropriate class of uncertainty relations, the entanglement of the local quantum states of a pair of $ N $-level systems have been defined in \cite{RefJ:Hofmann}.
 These uncertainty relations may be used as an experimental test of entanglement generation.
 A derivation of nonlinear \emph{EW}s based on covariance matrices has been investigated in \cite{RefJ:Guhne_2007}.
-The nonlinear functions which improves the entanglement detection given by the linear ones is presented in \cite{RefJ:Arrazola} with explicit examples showing accessible nonlinear \emph{EW}s detect more states than their linear ancestors.
+The nonlinear functions which improve the entanglement detection given by the linear ones are presented in \cite{RefJ:Arrazola} with explicit examples showing accessible nonlinear \emph{EW}s detect more states than their linear ancestors.